Nikhil-Singh-Parmar/cpp-array/README.md

 # cpp-array
 algorithms for optimal solution
-Provide optimal solution of already uploaded solution and also suggest some other techniques
+Provide optimal solution of already uploaded solution and also suggest some other techniques for better results and clearity of concepts